Short Answer

 Contract Snapshot

-The market resolves to "Yes" if the Portland Trailblazers are sold, relocate to Seattle, and are renamed the SuperSonics, with this event occurring before January 1, 2030.
-If these conditions are not met by then, the market resolves to "No" at its closing on December 31, 2029, at 11:59 PM EST. Resolution will be based on information from specified major news sources like CNN, Fox News, and The New York Times; employees of these source agencies and individuals with material, non-public information are prohibited from trading.
+The market resolves to "Yes" if the Portland Trailblazers are sold, moved to Seattle, and renamed the SuperSonics before January 1, 2030.
+If these conditions are not met by December 31, 2029, the market resolves to "No." Resolution is determined by information from specified major news organizations, and insider trading is prohibited.

 Available Contracts